cinardoruk/script_maker/README.md

 # script_maker

-.sh that creates an .sh and gives it execute permission, for convenience
+Creates a bash script and gives it execute permission.

+## Usage

-Usage: $0 <-l | -g> script_name
+Usage: $0 [-l | -g] <script_name>

+Options:
-Creates script_name.sh and gives it execute permission -l : create script_name.sh in current working dir
+	-l : create script_name.sh in current working dir (local script)
+	-g : create script_name.sh in a pre-determined dir (global script).
+The dir should be included in $PATH

+Arguments:
+	<script_name> Name of the file to be created.
+Don't include ".sh"

+Notes:
--g : create script_name.sh in a pre-determined dir, which is included in \$PATH Edit the variable dest at the beginning of the script to choose this directory and add it to your \$PATH
+	To use -g, edit the variable dest at the beginning of the script to choose a directory and add it to your \$PATH.
+This is usually done by adding this line

+	export PATH="$PATH:/your/directory/path"

+to a config file your shell sources when you start it.